Delivering Life Support Skills Training for local school leavers & residents of Tiddington

 of a senior member of Stratford Ambulance Association.

-we have trained almost 1,200 students.
 We have particularly targeted school leavers

 as they will shortly take their skills into the wider community.